UBC-Brewing-Internet-of-Things/Ultrasonic-Cleaner/README.md

 ```

 __Install Dependencies:__
 Ensure that you have the necessary Arduino libraries installed.
-Refer to the documentation [here](https://www.arduino.cc/en/Guide) for details.'''
+Refer to the documentation [here](https://www.arduino.cc/en/Guide) for details.

 __Connect Hardware:__
 Connect the servo motor to the designated pins on the Arduino board and ensure proper wiring with the ultrasonic cleaner.